Authored by: Bryan Ware, Assistant Director

-As the nation’s risk advisor, the Cybersecurity and Infrastructure Security Agency (CISA) is launching a “Telework Essentials Toolkit”, which provides key telework tips for executives, IT professionals, and workers (i.e., end users); to help them collectively and cohesively plan for a more secure and long-term remote working environment.
+The Cybersecurity and Infrastructure Security Agency (CISA) is launching a “Telework Essentials Toolkit”, which provides key telework tips for executives, IT professionals, and workers (i.e., end users); to help them collectively and cohesively plan for a more secure and long-term remote working environment.
 CISA thanks the Global Cyber Alliance, Cyber Readiness Institute, and other government partners for their contributions to this toolkit.

 - For teleworkers, four actions are provided to ensuring appropriate security and vigilance with their home network, which include following secure practices for handling sensitive data and awareness of phishing tactics.

 - The IT professionals are provided resources for implementing six recommended tactical and technical actions.
 Some of those actions are patching and vulnerability management, establishing organizationally approved teleworking applications, and implementing enhanced email security.

 - To drive cybersecurity strategy, investment and culture, four actions are recommended for the executive leaders.
 A few of the leadership actions are evaluating enterprise-wide policies and procedures to address the threats and vulnerabilities by the new extended network perimeter, and properly communicating new remote work expectations and security requirements to the workforce.